The new Superman comes out as bisexual in an upcoming comic – KION546

 By Scottie Andrew, CNN

-Superman’s done it all, almost.
+Superman’s done since he first appeared in comic books 80 years ago, almost.
 He’s saved the world more than a few times.
 He’s died and come back to life.
 He dodged punches from Muhammad Ali and even faced off against White supremacists.

 Until this year, though, every comic iteration of Superman has been besotted with longtime love Lois Lane.
-But in an upcoming issue of a new “Superman” series, the Man of Steel enters into a queer relationship — a first for the character, who’s been around for more than 80 years.
+But in an upcoming issue of a new “Superman” series, the Man of Steel enters into a queer relationship.

 The fifth issue of the DC comic series “Superman: Son of Kal-El” will confirm that the new Superman — Jon Kent, child of Clark Kent and Lane — is bisexual after falling for Jay Nakamura, a male reporter, DC announced this week.